choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 As usual, I'm going to share my experience!

-### Safety and hospitality
+### Some notes

 Armenia is safe!
-Everyone's really nice as well.
+Everyone's really nice and chill.
 It wasn't uncommon to find kids who'd want to take photos with us.
-I didn't think tourists were so uncommon, but maybe the spots we visited were a little off the beaten path.
+Maybe they don't get to see asians often.

 ## Zvartnots